naszilla/darts/README.md

 This fork of DARTS adds changes to be compatible with PyTorch 1.2.0 and to allow training/testing architectures on a CPU.

-It fork builds off of liamcli/darts, which added deterministic training.
+It builds off of liamcli/darts, which added deterministic training.

 This fork is used for the paper, [BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search](https://arxiv.org/abs/1910.11858).
 The code is at github.com/naszilla/bananas.